Isn’t it a frustrating feeling when you find the perfect development opportunity, and then you find out it’s just out of your reach financially?

 You feel you’ve got the skills, the passion and the commitment to make the development the best that it can be, but your developing wallet is holding you back.

-Have you considered spreading the risk and making the development affordable via a joint venture (JV) with another party?
+Have you considered spreading the risk and making the development affordable via a joint venture in property development (JV) with another party?

 If not, you really should.